Haiyang

-Haiyang (海阳 (海陽, Hǎiyáng)), is a coastal city in the Shandong province in eastern China, located on the Yellow Sea (southern) coast of the Shandong Peninsula.
-Its name translates directly to "ocean" (海) and "sun" (阳) in Mandarin.
+Haiyang (海阳 (海陽, Hǎiyáng)) is a coastal city in the Shandong province in eastern China, located on the Yellow Sea (southern) coast of the Shandong Peninsula.
+Its name translates directly from "yang" (阳) side of the "ocean" (海) in Mandarin.
 It is a county-level city under the administration of the prefecture-level city of Yantai and was the host city for the 2012 Asian Beach Games.

 It is also the site of the new Haiyang Nuclear Power Plant and in 2021, became China's first city to fully utilize nuclear energy for its district heating system.
 Haiyang is the hometown of writer Sun Junqing (孙俊卿), whose 1962 work about the hope for a better year of farming in 1963 after the Great Chinese Famine is part of the Putonghua Proficiency Test.

+History

+Early history

+Haiyang was first settled with Laiyi people, one of the peripheral Chinese ethnic minorities, some 2,300 years ago, and was annexed into Qi in 567 BC.
+Haiyang was, consecutively, under administration of State of Qi in Warring States period.
+After Qin Shi Huang unified China, Haiyang was put under the administration of Jiaodong Commandery.
+It was under the Lai Prefecture (萊州) in Tang, Song, and Yuan dynasties, and Dengzhou Prefecture (登州府) in Ming dynasty.